thomasvargas/new_site/content/authors/admin/_index.md

 highlight_name: false
 ---

-I'm the Research Lead at New Power Labs where I help leverage research to make capital flows more equitable across Canada.
-Previously I was a Behavioural Scientist at the Impact and Innovation Unit at the Privy Council Office, Government of Canada, where I supported evidence-based work across the federal government.
+I'm the Research Lead at New Power Labs where I help leverage research to make capital flow more equitably across Canada.
 My published work explores the politics of education and issues in political economy.

 I was born and raised in San José, Costa Rica before moving to the US for my university training.
-I moved to Canada in 2020.
+I settled in Canada in 2020.
 A political scientist by training, my work appears in *Comparative Politics*, *World Development*, and other journals.
 Prior to grad school, I worked for two years for the MIT Poverty Action Lab (J-PAL) in Santiago, Chile.
 I'm also an #rstats fan/evangelist.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Vargas_CV.pdf" "newtab" >}}CV{{< /staticref >}}.